-Counselor (General) (This was ranked #2 in the order of the faculty request after the Career Counselor position);See the Career Program Review faculty request for more details
+Counselor (General) (Ranked #3 in order of the faculty request)

 1. How will the position support or advance one or more of the goals your department/discipline identified in this year's program review?
 (Rubric Criterion 3) (200 words or less)